-Curbside pickup is excellent for many people and a great way to save money, especially if you are always stuck shopping with the kids or at home from work.
+Curbside pickup is excellent for many people and a great way to save money, especially if I often notice you are stuck shopping with the kids or at home from work.
 It can help you limit the number of times you go into a store.
-The less you shop, the fewer chances are you don’t make impulse purchases.
-Many people used to shop online and swing by to pick up, or you may want to use this service sometimes and still shop for your produce and meats on your own.
+The less you shop, the fewer chances you won’t make impulse purchases.
+Many people are used to shopping online and swinging by to pick up, or you may want to use this service sometimes and still shop for your produce and meats on your own.
 It’s also a great way to shop weekly ads by the store and use rebate apps to ensure the right product and price.

 Don’t shop on an Empty Stomach.